-New integrations with Spotify and Amazon Alexa are the headline new features, along with the introduction of Fitbit Pay as a standard feature and a new processor to keep it all ticking along a little faster.
+Integrations with Spotify and Amazon Alexa are the headline new features of the Versa 2, along with the introduction of Fitbit Pay as a standard feature and a new processor to keep it all ticking along a little faster.

 One non-fitness feature we love is Notifications for Caller ID, texts and calendar events.
 An incoming notification causes the Fitbit to vibrate.
 It hides after a while and you can later swipe down to show all notifications.
 Android users can send quick replies in text and emojis via the watch, or use the microphone to respond by voice.
 This isn't yet a feature on the iPhone.

 Music controls let you play and pause songs via Bluetooth headphones, without having to use your phone.
 Apps from Spotify and Deezer are included, and you can transfer songs from Apple Music.

 Fitbit Pay is a contactless payment system much like Apple Pay or Google Pay.
 While most people are happy enough with these phone-based pay systems, Fitbit Pay means you can go out shopping without your wallet or phone.

 The first Versa was always a great activity tracker, so it’s not too surprising that the Versa 2 hasn’t changed too much there, with the company instead focussing its efforts on bolstering the smartwatch side of things.
 Alexa and Spotify integration are a great start, but the Fitbit app ecosystem still lags a long way behind Android Wear or Apple’s watchOS, so there’s definitely still some catching up to do.

 Designed to be better